Azure/Edge-infrastructure-quickstart-template/doc/Add-first-Site.md

     6. Arc Resource Bridge named `<site>-cl-arcbridge`
     7. Custom location of ARB named `<site>-customLocation`
     8. Two storage paths named `UserStorage1`, `UserStorage2`
-5. After the pull request is merged, new sites will be applied.
+6. After the pull request is merged, new sites will be applied.

+## Next Step

 If you want to scale more site, you can [add new sites with the static templates](./Add-New-Sites-with-static.md).
-## Next Step:

 Learn more:

 - About [view your CI/CD pipeline running status](./View-pipeline.md)